 - your proof of identity

-- copies of your qualifications in PDF or JPG format
+- a completed Mutual recognition application form – PDF in PDF or JPG format

 - completed copies of the following forms, if applicable, in PDF or JPG format:

 - if you intend to trade under a business name, a copy of your Australian Securities & Investments Commission (ASIC) business name certificate in PDF or JPG format

 How to apply

 - Log in, or create your MyServiceNSW Account.